mattydevicce/pluto/u7-project-3/README.md

 Each project asks for some level of data visualization or interaction.
 You may find these technologies useful.

-- [RSpec & Capybara](https://github.com/jnicklas/capybara) When working on a team, it's important to continously test your features to ensure that nothing has been broken.
+- [RSpec/Capybara](https://github.com/jnicklas/capybara) and [Selenium IDE](http://www.seleniumhq.org/download/) When working on a team, it's important to continously test your features to ensure that nothing has been broken.
 - [Twilio](https://github.com/twilio/twilio-ruby) A Ruby gem for communicating with the Twilio API and generating TwiML
-- [React.js](https://facebook.github.io/react/) - Create components to ease the pains of front end rendering, and ensure your JavaScript code stays organized.
+- [React.js](https://facebook.github.io/react/) Create components for front end rendering, and ensure your JavaScript code stays organized.
+- [Redis](https://github.com/redis-store/redis-rails) Use Redis for Server-Side Caching.
+Heroku users may be able to use use [Redis Cloud](https://addons.heroku.com/rediscloud?utm_campaign=category&utm_medium=dashboard&utm_source=addons)
+- [Trello](https://trello.com/) to track stories, assignments, backlog and blockers.
 - [Velocity.js](http://julian.com/research/velocity/) Javascript interation with SVG documents, and animation.
 - [Chart.js](http://www.chartjs.org/) Simple, clean and engaging charts for designers and developers
 - [ActionMailer](http://guides.rubyonrails.org/action_mailer_basics.html) This guide provides you with all you need to get started in sending and receiving emails from and to your application.
 Avoid the `sendgrid` (API) gem, [instead use this](https://sendgrid.com/docs/Integrate/Frameworks/rubyonrails.html)